Client Selection for Federated Policy Optimization with Environment Heterogeneity: Federated Policy Optimization with Heterogeneity-aware Client Selection

+However, the metric $\hat{\kappa}_{n,I}$ has an obvious drawback, i.e., the algorithm will keep selecting clients that are closer to the imaginary MDP even if those clients are sufficiently trained.
+As a solution, we propose to consider the learning potential of local policies.
+In fact, the learning step size of many policy optimization algorithms depends on the magnitude of value functions.
+For example, the advantage function (or Q-value) can affect the magnitude of policy gradient, and the Q-value can affect the updates in Temporal Difference (TD) methods, including Q-learning and SARSA.
+This observation motivates us to use the magnitude of the advantage function, i.e., $\left\Vert \mathbf{D}_{\pi,P_{n}} \mathbf{A}_{\pi,P_{n}} \right\Vert_{F}$, to measure how much the $n$-th client can learn starting from the current global policy.
+Finally, we define the selection metric of FedPOHCS as

-where we have made a lightweight modification to the original term in FedKL, i.e., each term in (\ref{eq:DeltaN}) has been rescaled by the state visitation frequency to avoid numerical instability of the inverse operation $\mathbf{D}_{\pi,\mu_{n},P_{n}}^{-1}$.
-In the first phase (lines 3 - 9) of Algorithm \ref{alg:FedPOCS}, the server samples a candidate set with $d$ clients and compute $\Delta_{n}$ for all clients in this set.
-Then, the server selects $K$ clients with the largest $\Delta_{n}$ from the candidate set and starts the second phase (lines 10 - 15) of Algorithm \ref{alg:FedPOCS}.
+As shown in the first phase (lines 3 - 9) of Algorithm \ref{alg:FedPOHCS}, the server samples a candidate set with $d$ clients and computes $\Delta_{n}$ for all clients in this set.
+Then, the server selects $K$ clients with the largest $\Delta_{n}$ from the candidate set and starts the second phase (lines 10 - 15) of Algorithm \ref{alg:FedPOHCS}.

-Although \cite{10038492} used a different definition of the level of heterogeneity $\left\Vert \mathbf{B}_{\pi,\mu_{n},P_{n}}\right\Vert_{F}$, it measures the heterogeneity in a similar way as $\kappa_{n,m}$, i.e., measuring the impact of heterogeneous transition probabilities on a particular client.
-As a client selection metric, $\Delta_{n}$ is better than the original heterogeneity measure $\kappa_{1}$, $\kappa_{2}$ and $\left\Vert \mathbf{B}_{\pi,\mu_{n},P_{n}}\right\Vert_{F}$, because it helps skip clients that can not further contribute to the global objective (\ref{eq:4}).
-This is helpful for allocating resources to clients whose information has not been fully learned instead of investing all resources into those who are close to the imaginary MDP.
+As a client selection metric, $\Delta_{n}$ is better than the original heterogeneity measurement $\kappa_{n,I}$, because it helps skip clients that can not sufficiently contribute to the global objective (\ref{eq:4}).
+This helps allocate resources to clients whose information has not been fully learned instead of investing all resources into those who are just closer to the imaginary MDP throughout the learning process.
+Similar measurements of heterogeneity and learning potential can be found in FedKL \citep{10038492}, where states are weighted by the discounted visitation frequency instead of the stationary distribution.